Manuelandro/goodghosting-dapp/README.md

 For the sake of semplicity I bootstrapped the application with create-react-app.
 Then I added typescript (just typed the surface, we can do a lot more), redux and web3.
-The architecture is very simple in this light app, i put in different location the components, the redux flow and the hooks which are responsible for the logi and the side effects (I do prefer to have different small hooks that talks to each other rather than less giant files).
+The architecture is very simple in this light app, i put in different location the components, the redux flow and the hooks which are responsible for the logic and the side effects (I prefer to have different small hooks that talk to each other rather than few giant unreadable files).

 `CYPRESS`
 Handle browers extentions in a headless environment was a bit tricky; my solution is heavly inspired by Synpress.
 The whole idea is to download and unzip the metamask package locally, and run it in a new window as another test pages.
 Please remember that because sometimes blockchain process transactions slower, I hade to put different "wait" tasks in order to be sure that the UI is updated accordly to what we expect from the test.
 So don't be hurry, it may take a while :)